Call of Duty: World at War: Nazi Zombies

-Synopsis
+Plot

 American campaign

-In August 1942, U.S. Marine Private C. Miller of the 1st Marine Division witnesses the torture and execution of his squad on Makin Island by the Imperial Japanese Army before he is rescued by a squad of Marine Raiders, led by Corporal Roebuck (Kiefer Sutherland) and Sergeant Tom Sullivan (Chris Fries), who then begin assaulting Japanese positions on the island.
+In August 1942, captured U.S. Marine Private C. Miller of the 1st Marine Division witnesses the torture and execution of his squad on Makin Island by the Imperial Japanese Army before he is rescued by a squad of Marine Raiders, led by Corporal Roebuck (Kiefer Sutherland) and Sergeant Tom Sullivan (Chris Fries), who then assault Japanese positions on the island.
 In September 1944, the squad participates in the Battle of Peleliu, now joined by Private Polonsky (Aaron Stanford).
-After breaking through the Japanese lines on the beach, Sullivan is fatally stabbed by a Japanese officer, and Roebuck is promoted to sergeant.
-The squad make their way through a swamp to capture an airfield to disable anti-aircraft guns.
-After pushing further inland, the squad take out enemy mortar crews so their tanks can proceed inland.
-They proceed through the jungle to attack a Japanese artillery position, allowing American ships to advance, and Peleliu falls into American hands.
+After breaking through the Japanese lines on the beach, Sullivan is fatally stabbed by a Japanese, and Roebuck becomes sergeant.
+The squad fights its way through several Japanese positions, including mortar pits, and finally clears out a naval artillery post, allowing American ships to advance, and Peleliu eventually falls into American hands.

-In April 1945, U.S. Navy Petty Officer Locke, in a PBY Catalina, takes part in a raid on Japanese merchant ships before being diverted to assist Task Force 58 of the U.S. Fifth Fleet, who are being attacked as part of Operation Ten-Go.
+In April 1945, U.S. Navy Petty Officer Locke, in a PBY Catalina, takes part in a defensive operation alongside a U.S. Fifth Fleet taskforce, who are being attacked as part of Operation Ten-Go.
 Locke's crew works to rescue American sailors while fighting off Imperial Japanese Navy torpedo boats and Zeroes.
-They themselves are saved by a squadron of Vought F4U-1Cs that drive off the remaining Zeroes just as the damaged Catalina runs out of ammunition.
+They themselves are saved by a squadron of Vought F4U-1Cs that drive off the Zeroes just as the damaged Catalina runs out of ammunition.

-In May 1945, Miller's squad assaults a Japanese position on Okinawa, clearing out machine gun bunkers to allow American tanks to progress.
-With the battle almost won, the Americans storm Shuri Castle.
-Several Japanese soldiers appear to surrender, but reveal concealed grenades when Roebuck and Polonsky attempt to search them; Miller is presented with the choice of saving either Roebuck or Polonsky.
-The American troops engage the remaining Japanese soldiers and after air strikes are called in, Shuri Castle is captured, crushing the last bastion of Japanese resistance on Okinawa.
+In May 1945, Miller's squad assaults a Japanese position on Okinawa, the offensive culminating with an infantry attack on Shuri Castle.
+There several Japanese soldiers appear to surrender, but reveal concealed grenades when Roebuck and Polonsky attempt to search them; Miller is presented with the choice of saving either Roebuck or Polonsky.
+After airstrikes are carried out during the fighting, American forces capture Shuri Castle, eliminating the last bastion of Japanese resistance on Okinawa.
 The saved marine gives Miller the dog tags of the one who was killed.